Materials-Consortia/OPTIMADE/optimade.md

 # <a name="h.1">1.
 Introduction</a>

 As researchers create independent materials databases, much can be gained from retrieving data from multiple databases.
-However, the retrieval process is difficult if each database has a different API.
-This document defines a standard API for retrieving data from materials databases.
-This API was developed by the participants of the workshop "Open Databases Integration for Materials Design", held at the Lorentz Center in Leiden, Netherlands from 2016-10-24 to 2016-10-28.
+However, automating the retrieval of data is difficult if each database has a different application programming interface (API).
+This document specifies a standard API for retrieving data from materials databases.

-It is the intent that the API in the present document adheres to the [JSON API](http://jsonapi.org/format/1.0) v1.0 specification (with the exception that non-conformant responses can be generated if an API user specifically requests a non-standard response format).
-In cases where specific restrictions are given in the JSON API specification that are stricter than what is formulated in this document, they are expected to be upheld by API implementations unless otherwise noted in this document.
-(This may apply to, e.g., the format of Member Names and/or return codes.)

-The full present version number of the specification is shown as part of the top headline of this document.
+This API specification has been developed over a series of workshops entitled "Open Databases Integration for Materials Design", held at the Lorentz Center in Leiden, Netherlands and the CECAM headquarters in Lausanne, Switzerland.

+The API specification described in this document builds on top of the [JSON API v1.0 specification](http://jsonapi.org/format/1.0).
+In particular, the JSON API specification is assumed to apply wherever it is stricter than what is formulated in this document.
+Exceptions to this rule are stated explicitly (e.g. non-compliant responses are tolerated if a non-standard response format is explicitly requested).

 # <a name="h.2">2.
-Term Definition</a>
+Definition of Terms</a>

 The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be